IARCbioinfo/ssvht/README.md

 # Final Note

-Some of the scripts migth contain hard-coded paths which need to be replacing to match your data.
+Some of the scripts might contain hard-coded paths which need to be replaced to match your data.